artakhak/JsonQL/docs/_build/html/_sources/index.rst.txt

                 this.LoadExampleJsonFile("Data.json")), null);

 - Result of query above can be found here: :doc:`./index-rst-files/query-and-convert-json-to-collection-of-doubles.result`
-- Example classes and JSON files for example can be found `here <https://github.com/artakhak/JsonQL/tree/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsObject/SalariesOfAllEmployeesInAllCompaniesAsReadOnlyListOfDoubles>`_
+- Example classes and JSON files for this example can be found `here <https://github.com/artakhak/JsonQL/tree/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsObject/SalariesOfAllEmployeesInAllCompaniesAsReadOnlyListOfDoubles>`_

 JsonQL queries of JSON Files with Result Converted to JSON structure
 ====================================================================

 - The interface `JsonQL.Query.IQueryManager  <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Query/IQueryManager.cs#L15>`_ and its extensions are used to query one or more JSON files using a JsonQL query expression.
-- The result is converted to `JsonQL.Query.JsonValueQueryResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Query/IJsonValueQueryResult.cs#L15>`_.
+- The result is converted to `JsonQL.Query.IJsonValueQueryResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Query/IJsonValueQueryResult.cs#L15>`_.
 - The result stores the query result as a JSON structure as well as data about errors encountered during execution of the query.
 - One ore more JSON files can be specified as parameters to be used when looking up JSON values referenced by JsonQL expressions.
 - If many JSON files are specified the the following rules and techniques are used:
   - Parent/child relationships between JSON files is maintained and parent JSON files are evaluated before child JSON files are evaluated.
-  - Lookup of JSON values specified in JsonQL expressions starts in JSON containing the expression first, and ten in parent JSON files.
+  - Lookup of JSON values specified in JsonQL expressions starts in JSON containing the expression first, and then in parent JSON files.

 Example: Query JSON files with result as JSON structure
 -------------------------------------------------------